 or in terms of entropy,

-\end{lemma} \begin{proof} If $\ew(A)$ is connectd or partially connected, then its HRRT surfaces are composed of a union of surfaces with strictly smaller total area than $\cup_{X_i\in A} RT(X_i)$.
-Combing with $\cup_{X_j\notin A} RT(X_j)$, this gives a candidate HRRT surface for $\Xall = A\cup A^c$ with strictly smaller area than $\cup_i RT(X_i)$.
+\end{lemma} \begin{proof} If $\ew(A)$ is connected or partially connected, then its HRRT surfaces are composed of a union of surfaces with strictly smaller total area than $\cup_{X_i\in A} RT(X_i)$.
+Combining with $\cup_{X_j\notin A} RT(X_j)$, this gives a candidate HRRT surface for $\Xall = A\cup A^c$ with strictly smaller area than $\cup_i RT(X_i)$.
 This would contradict the condition that $\ewX$ is fully disconnected. \end{proof}

-\begin{lemma} Consider a union of disjont subsets $V_1\cup \cdots V_n$.
-If the entanglement wedge of any pair is connected, or equivalently, then, $\ewV$ is connected. \end{lemma} \begin{proof} Recall from Lemma \ref{lemma:connected_characterization} that $\ewV$ being connected implies $I(A:B)>0$ any nontrivial (nonempty) bipartition of $V_1\cup \cdots \cup V_n=A\cup B$.
+\begin{lemma} Consider a union of disjoint subsets $V_1\cup \cdots V_n$.
+If the entanglement wedge of any pair is connected, or equivalently, then, $\ewV$ is connected. \end{lemma} \begin{proof} By Lemma~\ref{lemma:connected_characterization}, to show that $\ewV$ is connected it suffices to show that $I(A:B)>0$ for every nontrivial bipartition $V_1\cup\cdots\cup V_n=A\cup B$.
 Then the Lemma follows directly from the monotonicity of mutual information or strong subadditivity: for any $V_i\subseteq A, V_j\subseteq B$ one has $I(A:B)\geq I(V_i:V_j)>0$. \end{proof} \begin{remark} If one only assumes that $\ew(V_1\cup \cdots \cup V_n)$ is connected, the entanglement wedge of any pair could be disconnected.
 Simple examples can be constructed in pure $AdS_3$. \end{remark}

 In light of the $\GMay$ graph introduced by ref. \cite{may2022nton}, we can introduce a mutual information graph $\GMI$ whose vertices $1,2, \cdots n$ represent the input regions $V_i$'s and whose edge $i-j$ represents $I(V_i:V_j)\sim O(1/G_N)$.
-The following lemma could make the interpretation of Theorem \ref{thm:n-n-CWT} of ref. \cite{may2022nton} more transparent. \begin{lemma} If the mutual information graph $\GMI$ is connected, then $\ewV$ is fully connected.
+The following lemma could make the interpretation of Theorem \ref{thm:n-n-CWT} of ref. \cite{may2022nton} more transparent. \begin{lemma} If the mutual information graph $\GMI$ is connected, then $\ewV$ is connected.